bndn/Zukitwo-Wise-Light/README.md

 - The title bar and the menu bar are light, not dark
 - The font “Open Sans” replace “Droid Sans”
 - The menu button background is transparent, not green
+- The notification bar is aligned to the left of the screen with the Left/Middle-message-tray extension

 ## Installation